|Faculty Senate ByLaws|

 The elected term of office shall be two years, starting from September 01 of the election year..
 There is no limitation of the number of term a senate member can serve.
 A senate member appointed to fill a temporary vacancy for an elected position shall serve until the completion of that term or until the senate member being temporarily replaced returns, whichever occurs first.
 The student representatives have office term of one year, but can serve more than one term.
 The emeritus faculty representative and the alumni representative have a three-year term and can serve more than one term.

 When a senate member must miss Senate meetings over an extended period of time (two or three consecutive meetings), the senate member must notify the Senate Chair or the Chair of his/her department of the planned absences.
 The department chair will nominate a substitute, who is eligible for election to the Senate, from the senate member's department.
 Substitutes shall be counted in the determination of a quorum and shall have voting rights.
-The department chair will transmit, in writing, the name of the substitute and the dates that substitute will be in attendance at Academic Senate meetings to the Academic Senate office.
+The department chair will transmit, in writing, the name of the substitute and the dates that substitute will be in attendance at Faculty Senate meetings to the Faculty Senate office.

 When there is vacancy of a faculty representative, the replacement will proceeded in accordance with Article IV, Section 4 of the Constitution.

 When a senate member must miss a Senate meeting or a portion of a meeting, the senate member may select a member of her/his department who is eligible for election to the Senate or another senate member from his/her department to serve as proxy.
-The senate member shall transmit in writing the name of the person to serve as proxy to the Academic Senate office.
+The senate member shall transmit in writing the name of the person to serve as proxy to the Faculty Senate office.
 Proxies shall be counted in the determination of a quorum and will have the same right to vote as the senate member who is absent.

 F. AUTOMATIC RESIGNATIONS

-Any senate member missing more than two consecutive Senate meetings without a substitute or proxy shall be automatically resigned from the Senate at its regular meeting and shall be reinstated if an appeal for reinstatement is upheld by the Executive Committee of the Academic Senate.
+Any senate member missing more than two consecutive Senate meetings without a substitute or proxy shall be automatically resigned from the Senate at its regular meeting and shall be reinstated if an appeal for reinstatement is upheld by the Executive Committee of the Faculty Senate.

 III.
 ELECTION PROCEDURES

-Elections shall be held for membership from the faculty electorate to the Academic Senate and Senate office.
+Elections shall be held for membership from the faculty electorate to the Faculty Senate and Senate office.
 Representation of the ex-officio members, the representatives of students, the emeritus faculty and alumni is made in a special way.

 A. GENERAL PROCEDURES